cityssm/sunrise-cms/docs/configJs.md

 Low level configuration is done using the required `data/config.js` file.
 The available properties are defined below.

+💡 Note that any changes to settings in the `config.js` file require an application restart to take effect.

 💡 In Typescript environments, the configuration object can be tied to the `Config` interface in [`types/config.types.ts`](https://github.com/cityssm/sunrise-cms/blob/main/types/config.types.ts)